NDepend Blog

 C#9 Top Level Statements Decompiled

-However there are a few limitations with C#9 top-level statements:
+There are however a few limitations with C# 9 top-level statements:

 • Only one source file of a C# project can contain top-level statements.
 This makes sense since there cannot be more than one entry-point method for an executable assembly.

-• The C# project must generate an executable assembly.
-Obviously a library assembly doesn’t have an entry-point.
+• The C# project must produce an executable assembly.
+A library assembly obviously doesn’t have an entry point.

-• The <Main>$() method cannot be called by user code since its identifier is not a valid C# identifier.
-However <Main>$ is a valid CLR identifier, hence the runtime can invoke it to start the program.
+• The <Main>$() method cannot be called from user code because its identifier is not a valid C# identifier.
+However <Main>$ is a valid CLR identifier, so the runtime can still invoke it to start the program.

-In the minimal Console.WriteLine("Hello, World!"); source code, the class Console is declared in the namespace System.
-Thus, until now we had to declare a using System; clause for the C# compiler to resolve the class Console in the namespace System.
-However C# 10 implicit using directives makes this using clause useless.
+In the minimal Console.WriteLine("Hello, World!"); source code, the namespace System declares the class Console.
+Until C# 10, we had to write a using System; clause for the compiler to resolve Console.
+C# 10 implicit using directives make this using clause useless.

 We’ll detail the usage of the keyword global in the next section.

-Notice that the set of namespaces implicitly imported depends on the kind of project.
-Those listed above are for a console project.
-But for an ASP.NET Core application some namespaces like Microsoft.AspNetCore.Http or Microsoft.AspNetCore.Builder are implicitly imported in addition to the ones imported for a console project.
-When in doubt, just create a blank project of your choice and double check the generated GlobalUsings.g.cs file.
+Notice that the project kind drives which namespaces the compiler imports implicitly.
+The list above targets a console project.
+An ASP.NET Core application also pulls in namespaces like Microsoft.AspNetCore.Http or Microsoft.AspNetCore.Builder on top of the console ones.
+When in doubt, just create a blank project of the desired kind and look at the generated GlobalUsings.g.cs file.

-In the YourProjectName.GlobalUsings.g.cs content we saw the new C#10 syntax with the keyword global using.
-It means that the specified namespace is imported for all C# source files of the current project.
-There are two way to use this feature:
+In the YourProjectName.GlobalUsings.g.cs content we saw the new C# 10 syntax with the keyword global using.
+It means the compiler imports the specified namespace into all C# source files of the current project.
+There are two ways to use this feature:

 • Either declare global using YourNamespace once in a source file of the project.